designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 changes colour at its inferred location in "interpolation space".

-By the time I am asked to describe what I saw, the record of "what I saw" has already been patched with the new interpretation that I appear to become conscious of the colour switch before the colour switch actually occurs.
-There is no paradox:
+By the time I am asked to describe what I saw, the record of "what I saw" has already been patched with the new interpretation, so that as far as I am concerned, I became conscious of the colour switch before the colour switch actually occurred.
+But there is no paradox:

 > “no sounds appear to issue from heads before lips move, nor do hands
 > move before the brain events that purportedly cause them”